 I remember the winter day that my uncle took me for a walk in the woods outside of our hometown.
 It was cold and the snow was deep.
 Uncle George is a tall man of well over six feet, so he easily stepped through the drifts.
 I was only nine years old and had short little legs.

 Walking along in the guidance of a strong man was kind of a big deal to me.
-Not having a dad in my life, I remember longing for a man’s respect and so I was hopeful of impressing my uncle with my independence.
+I was hopeful of impressing my uncle with my independence.
 He’d push through a snow bank effortlessly, so I’d try to blaze a trail right beside him to show him I was worth being along for the adventure.

 It’s almost humorous how our sinful nature shows up in the most peculiar places, and at such a young age.
 Pride and independence tries to say, “I can do it on my own – I don’t need anyone else to help me.”
 Then fear comes in with torment and threats saying, “You’re a failure if you can’t do this!
 You’re not good enough.
 No one is going to love you if you can’t do this!”
 Pride has its roots in lies.
 Humility, on the other hand, is belief in the Truth and submitting to it.